What To Expect From Testosterone Injections

 What are the differences between brand and compounded medications?

 There is typically a significant cost difference between compounded and brand medications, with the latter being significantly more expensive.
 If you purchase a brand-name medication the US FDA tightly regulates and approves all details surrounding the quality control, manufacture, and packaging of the medication to ensure that it is safe and efficacious.
 Compounded medications are not necessarily subject to the same scrutiny as branded medications because they do not undergo the FDA-mandated quality control testing.
-It is possible that a compounded medication will have a slightly different effect to the equivalent brand medication because it is not produced in exactly the same way.
+It is possible that a compounded medication will have a slightly different effect on the equivalent brand medication because it is not produced in exactly the same way.
 Nevertheless, the FDA recently outlined specific regulations that outsourcing facilities producing compounded medications must follow to become compliant; these regulations are related to both the manufacture and labeling of the final drug.
 If you obtain a compounded medication you should ensure that the facility that produced it is FDA-registered and licensed.

 It is important to clarify that brand medications are not necessarily better or “more potent” than compounded medications.
 In fact, sometimes the opposite can be true.
 It depends on a number of factors, including how the drug was manufactured and the quality of the conditions used to manufacture the medication.
 This is why obtaining information on the specific pharmacies that will create your medication is just as important as researching the organization that will be orchestrating your program and protocol.

 Finding information on testosterone analogs that is easy to understand and unbiased can be challenging.
 However, at AAI Clinics, our intention is to make sure that all our patients are as well-informed as possible.
-So, in this section we describe an overview of these agents, followed by a specific discussion of the testosterone analogs used in AAI Rejuvenation Clinic protocols.
+So, in this section, we describe an overview of these agents, followed by a specific discussion of the testosterone analogs used in AAI Rejuvenation Clinic protocols.

 Anabolic steroids, including derivatives of testosterone, are often used illicitly and are now controlled substances that cannot be purchased legally without a prescription from a physician.
 Men participating in testosterone-replacement programs appreciate the rapid results and the extraordinary muscle growth that they experience from these substances, even at the eventual cost of irreversible endocrine system malfunction.

-Testosterone, like many anabolic steroids, was classified as a controlled substance in 1991.
+Testosterone Injections, like many anabolic steroids, was classified as a controlled substance in 1991.
 Testosterone is administered parenterally in normal and delayed-release (depot) forms.
 In September 1995, the FDA approved testosterone transdermal patches (Androderm), and many transdermal forms and brands are now available including implants, gels, and topical solutions.
 A testosterone buccal system, Striant, was FDA-approved in July 2003; Striant is a mucoadhesive product that adheres to the buccal mucosa and provides a controlled and sustained release of testosterone.
 In May 2014, the FDA approved an intranasal gel formulation of testosterone (Natesto).
 A transdermal patch (Intrinsa) for hormone replacement in women is under investigation; the daily dosages used in women are much lower than for products used in males.
-The FDA refused approval for Intrinsa in 2004 stating that more data regarding safety, especially in relation to cardiovascular and breast health, were required.
+The FDA refused approval for Intrinsa in 2004 stating that more data regarding safety, especially in relation to cardiovascular and breast health, where required.

-Most forms of testosterone used in testosterone-replacement programs are “esterified” forms of testosterone.
+Most forms of testosterone injections used in testosterone-replacement programs are “esterified” forms of testosterone.
 Esterification is a chemical reaction that leads to the formation of an ester group (a chemical compound formed from an acid).
 The addition of an ester to the testosterone molecule alters its solubility, allowing the drug to be administered as an injectable.

 There are several different acid molecules that can be added to the parent testosterone molecule, including cypionic acid (which forms testosterone cypionate), decanoic acid (which forms testosterone decanoate), and propionic acid (which forms testosterone propionate).
-The characteristics of the acid that becomes attached to testosterone determines the different characteristics of the injected agent.
+The characteristics of the acid that become attached to testosterone determines the different characteristics of the injected agent.
 Generally, fatty acids with longer length carbon chains are released more slowly into the circulation, and that they are active for longer.
-Conversely, fatty acids with shorter chains tend to achieve higher peak levels, but have a shorter duration of action.
+Conversely, fatty acids with shorter chains tend to achieve higher peak levels but have a shorter duration of action.

 There are pros and cons to long and short chain esters.
 Although longer acting analogs have to be administered less frequently because they remain active for longer, the longer a medication stays functioning in the body, the higher the potential for side effects.